challamani/oauth2-authorization-filter/README.md

 #### Access the KEYCLOAK admin page http://localhost:8080

-#### Create the realm, and client for client credentials grant with specific scopes to the client
+#### Create the realm, and client-for-client credentials grant with specific scopes to the client
-1. First lets create a new realm, click the `master` dropdown can select `Create Realm`
+1. First let us create a new realm, click the `master` dropdown and select `Create Realm`
 2. Enter the Realm name `oauth2-workshop` and select `Create`

 Once the realm is created it creates an endpoint that describes what functionality exists from the provider.